 TARC entered into an agreement with Fifth Third Bank to lease twenty paratransit vehicles under a capital lease.
 The lease agreement contains a bargain purchase option at the end of the lease term.
 Amortization of assets held under capital leases is included with depreciation expense.
-Total assets under capital lease were \$746,890, net of accumulated amortization of \$541,511 at June 30, 2016.

-The following is a schedule by years of future minimum payments required under the lease together with their present value as of June 30, 2016:
+Total assets under capital lease were \$746,890, net of accumulated amortization of \$746,890 at June 30, 2017.
+Future minimum payments required under the lease together with their present value as of June 30, 2017 are as follows:

-Year Ending June 30 2017 2018 Total minimum lease payments \$ 155,995 51,998 207,993 Less amount representing interest Present value of lease payments (2,614 ) 205,379 Current portion of long-term capital lease obligations 153,574 Long-term capital lease obligation, less current portion \$ 51,805
+Year ending June 30

+2018 \$ 51,998

+Total minimum lease payments 51,998

+Less amount representing interest (193)

+Present value of lease payments - current 51,805

-NOTE 7 - DUE TO LOUISVILLE METRO GOVERNMENT - MASS TRANSIT TRUST FUND
+NOTE 7 - LOUISVILLE METRO GOVERNMENT - MASS TRANSIT TRUST FUND

 The majority of TARC's funding is from an occupational tax levied on residents of Jefferson County, Kentucky.
 A tax of 0.2% of taxable income is levied annually.
 The taxes are collected by the Revenue Commission of the Louisville Metro Government and deposited into the Mass Transit Trust Fund (MTTF).
-TARC is authorized to draw funds from the Mass Transit Trust Fund for operating and capital expenditures.
+TARC is authorized to draw MTTF funds for operating and capital expenditures.

-For the year ended June 30, 2016, TARC recorded non-operating revenues of \$46,238,378 and capital contributions of \$4,659,989.
+For the year ended June 30, 2017, TARC recorded revenues of \$51,077,933 and \$4,801,082 for capital contributions and capital assistance for operating from MTTF.
 TARC may receive authorization to draw amounts in excess of originally authorized amounts in order to manage cash flow during the year.
-Any such excess draws are recorded as a payable back to the MTTF.
-At June 30, 2016, \$6,036,258 was recorded as a payable to the MTTF.
+Any such excess (or under) draws are recorded as a payable/receivable back to the MTTF.
+At June 30, 2017, TARC was owed \$1,489,686 from the MTTF held at Louisville Metro Government.